WTCa100/EffyStudentDB/README.md

         return rc;
     }
 ```
 - `FileManager` and `DirectoryManager` - They both behave in a very similar pattern.
-They consist of main funcionalities, application root directory information and `CommandHandler`.
-Once a creation, deletion or verification job is required from them, they will replace their current `CommandHandler` with one with different type.
+They consist of main functionalities, application root directory information, and `CommandHandler`.
+Once a creation, deletion, or verification job is required from them, they will replace their current `CommandHandler` with one with a different type.
 Examples: <br>

 **Directory creation**
   ```C++